Makktu/StarDrifter-2025/README.md

 ### Fri 21 Feb 2025
 Trying particles effect for barrier powerline.
 Not working currently.
 It will.

+### Sat 22 Feb 2025
+Abandoned the particles effect for the powerline thing.
+Not working.
+Will have to be either graphical lines overlaid onto the map or nothing.
+Tweaking spawner and swarmer behaviours.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON